Skip to main content

 Privacy Configuration

-Control sensitive data in traces by adding OpenInference configuration to Helm values when you reconfigure the AI Gateway:
+Control sensitive data in traces by adding OpenInference configuration to Helm values when you reconfigure the AI Gateway.
+There is similar config for embeddings:

 For example, if you are using a values.yaml file instead of command line arguments, you can add the following to control redaction: